 During the period you have lost much blood and your blood iron level is low which may result in it making hard to exercise.
 Keep your self-hydrated and tone down your workout for a week before getting back to the old routine.

 Wearing Napkins / Tampons for too long

 Be sure you follow the instruction written on the napkin or tampon you use. wearing for longer may lead to bacterial infection.

-Little cramps is common during periods but if you are experiencing much pain that you are not able to go to school or for work than you certainly need to visit a doctor.
+Little cramps are common during periods but if you are experiencing much pain that you are not able to go to school or for work then you certainly need to visit a doctor.